Our 2023 classroom visit dates:

 JULIA KUTTNER

 Julia Kuttner is a freelance journalist.
 Amongst other things she works for ARD-aktuell in Hamburg and writes for tagesschau.de.
 She spent several years working on the social media desk of tagesschau.
 Since Autumn 2018 she visits classrooms with Lie Detectors.
 Julia established the network of schools and journalists for Lie Detectors in Hamburg.
-Furthermore, she organises classroom visits in Hamburg and Schleswig-Holstein and trains journalists for their own Lie Detectors classroom visits.
+Furthermore, she organises classroom visits in Hamburg and Schleswig-Holstein and trains journalists for their own Lie Detectors’ classroom visits.
+She regularly delivers training for teachers.

 SVEN KNOBLOCH